Napoleon and Samantha

 Napoleon and Samantha is a 1972 American adventure drama film directed by Bernard McEveety and written by Stewart Raffill.
 Filmed in and around John Day, Oregon, it stars Johnny Whitaker and Jodie Foster (in her feature film debut) in the title roles.
+The film was nominated for an Academy Award for Best Original Dramatic Score at the 45th Academy Awards.